 One thing that millennials prioritize is the environment.
 With concerns about climate change, millennial renters seek eco-friendly apartments.
 So, consider investing in green systems and solutions that will encourage young renters to choose your building.

-Here are some energy-efficient upgrades you could include in your multifamily budget for 2022:
+Here are some energy-efficient upgrades you could include in your multifamily budget:

 - Improving building insulation.